Indian fig (Opuntia ficus-indica)

 Rate: 500 mL per 100 L of water

 Comments: Follow the label instructions as per Prickly pear (common).
 Spray actively growing plants.
 Thoroughly cover all of the plant to the point of runoff.
 To improve uptake add a paraffinic spraying oil at the rate of 500 mL per 100 L of water.
-A follow-up application may be needed.
+Follow-up may be needed.

 Withholding period: Where product is used to control woody weeds in pastures there is a restriction of 12 weeks for use of treated pastures for making hay and silage; using hay or other plant material for compost, mulch or mushroom substrate; or using animal waste from animals grazing on treated pastures for compost, mulching, or spreading on pasture/crops.